 “Touchable holograms, immersive virtual reality that you can feel and complex touchable controls in free space, are all possible ways of using this system,” says Ben Long, who led the research team.
 “In the future, people could feel holograms of objects that would not otherwise be touchable, such as feeling the differences between materials in a CT scan or understanding the shapes of artifacts in a museum.”

-The method used to create these touchable holograms uses ultrasound.
+The method for creating these touchable holograms uses ultrasound.
 The holograms appear visible and tangible because they push away any surrounding air or liquid.
 Those disturbances appear to human eyes as 3D objects floating in mid-air.
 It’s like looking at a 3D outline floating in front of you.

-The research team from the University of Bristol’s Department of Computer Science consisted of Ben Long, Sriram Subramanian, Sue Ann Seah and Tom Carter.
+The research team from the University of Bristol’s Department of Computer Science consisted of Ben Long, Sriram Subramanian, Sue Ann Seah, and Tom Carter.
 Their work on this project is published in ACM Transactions on Graphics.
-They will also present their findings at the SIGGRAPH Asia 2014 conference.
+They also presented their findings at the SIGGRAPH Asia 2014 conference.

 Image Credit: Ultrasound is focused to create a virtual sphere (Bristol Interaction and Graphics group, University of Bristol, © 2014)